-A few years ago, 4k monitors only affordable by “wealthy” gamers.
-However, with the technology advancement in today’s society, 4k monitor now almost affordable to anyone in general.
+A few years ago, 4k monitors were only affordable by “wealthy” gamers.
+However, with the technological advancement in today’s society, 4k monitors are now almost affordable to anyone in general.
 This is quite true with regards to 4k Monitors and Graphic cards (GPU) as well.
 What we would have stated as a ridiculous purchase a few years ago, can be seen as a bargain buy today.

-Therefore, in this article, we will be looking at the detail difference of 4k and 2k monitor and help you select what’s best for your needs.
+Therefore, in this article, we will be looking at the detailed difference between 4k and 2k monitors and help you select what’s best for your needs.

 4K Gaming Experience

 As far as 4K is concerned for gaming needs, you would need a display with a minimum size of at least 27 inches.
 Choosing a smaller monitor would mean that you cannot appreciate all the extra details that 4K brings to the table.
 If you got deep pockets, getting those 144hz displays would be nice.
 However, else a 65 or 75hz would do fine.
 We recommend that you get a monitor with a lower response time to prevent the Ghosting of images.
 Of course, you have to pay much more.